rancher/fleet-docs/docs/ref-fleet-yaml.md

 It is possible to specify the keys and values as go template strings for advanced templating needs.
 Most of the functions from the [sprig templating library](https://masterminds.github.io/sprig/) are available.
+This can be turned off in `fleet.yaml`, by setting `disablePreProcess`, e.g. to avoid conflicts with other templating languages.

 Note that if the functions output changes with every call, e.g. `uuidv4`, the bundle will get redeployed.

+You can [test values templating with the CLI](./ref-bundle-stages#fleet-target) against existing clusters.

 The template context has the following keys: